firefinchdev/ws-manager/README.md

 Running `ws status` from `~/projects/my-platform/api-gateway/src/controllers/auth/` will:

-1. Check `auth/workspace.json` — not found
+1. Check `auth/.ws/workspace.json` — not found
-2. Check `controllers/workspace.json` — not found
+2. Check `controllers/.ws/workspace.json` — not found
-3. Check `src/workspace.json` — not found
+3. Check `src/.ws/workspace.json` — not found
-4. Check `api-gateway/workspace.json` — not found
+4. Check `api-gateway/.ws/workspace.json` — not found
-5. Check `my-platform/workspace.json` — **found!**
+5. Check `my-platform/.ws/workspace.json` — **found!** Workspace root = `my-platform/`

-The resolved workspace is used and a dim hint is printed to stderr so you always know which config is active:
+The resolved workspace root is used and a dim hint is printed so you always know which workspace is active:

 ```
-  ↑ workspace: /home/user/projects/my-platform/workspace.json
+  ↑ workspace: /home/user/projects/my-platform
 ```

-No hint is shown when you run from the workspace root itself (the config is in the current directory).
+No hint is shown when you run from the workspace root itself.

 ### Override at any time